 - Lightning Grader recommends scans of less than 100 pages at a time.
 Scanning a larger stack can shift the orientation of the sheets as they are fed in the scanner.
 This can cut off marker pads or the QR code and the sheets will not grade.

-- Lightning Grader will grade a file with sheets out of order and upside down.
+- Lightning Grader will grade a file with sheets out of order and upside down in Portrait mode.
 However, we recommend organizing sheets so that they are all in one orientation so that if any issues arise, finding and fixing them will be easier.

 - Use a flash drive or email?